reside-ic/acme-buddy/README.md

 HDB_ACME_PASSWORD=yyy
 ```

+These credentials can be found at `secret/certbot-hdb/credentials` in the
+mrc-ide Vault.

 Additionally the `HDB_ACME_URL` variable is supported.
 This is needed for
 integration tests only.
 In practice the default value should be sufficient.